 In order to connect your device to a wired ISP, on the Device mode page, from the Connection method list, select the Wired connection value.
 Then from the Work mode list select the Router value.
-In this mode you can configure a WAN connection, set your own settings for the wireless network, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.
+In this mode you can configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.

-Figure 34.
+Figure 33.
 Selecting an operation mode.
 The Router mode.

 In order to connect your device to a wireless ISP (WISP), on the Device mode page, from the Connection method list, select the Wi-Fi value.
 Then from the Work mode list select the WISP Repeater value.
-In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.
+In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.

-Figure 35.
+Figure 34.
 Selecting an operation mode.
 The WISP Repeater mode.